 NAs are returned instead of zero-distances.

-subsample: Subsampling is performed independently in each VJL group for heavy chain
+subsample: Subsampling is performed independently in each V-J-length group for

-(and the number of heavy chain sequences in those groups).
+db (and the number of heavy/long chain sequences in those groups).

 - Smith DS, et al. Di- and trinucleotide target preferences of somatic mutagenesis in normal and autoreactive B cells.
 J Immunol.
 1996 156:2642-52.